RyaWcksn/gunpla-store/README.md

 At first i was thinking about using ELK (ElasticSearch, Logstash, Kibana) stack for the architecture, but i drop the idea

 ## Services

+- bff

+Service *Backend For Frontend (BFF)* handle all requests from frontend to backend systems

 - User